Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/text-and-number-controls/password-edit.md

 Properties**

-<span style="FONT-WEIGHT: normal">See [<span style="FONT-WEIGHT: normal">Common Control Properties](../common-control-properties.md)<span style="FONT-WEIGHT: normal">, in addition to the control specific properties below.
+See [Common Control Properties](../common-control-properties.md), in addition to the control specific properties below.

 General